kesslern/ascient/README.md

 ## Planned Fetaures

-* Triggers for booleans
+* Change data periodically
   * Set or toggle boolean after a time period
   * Set or toggle a boolean at a specified time
 * Create new users
 * Change admin password on first login
-* Delete users as admin
+* Ability to delete users as admin
   * Include associated data
+* Real-time data updates via websockets (show changes from other users)

 ## Other Todo